TVAO/aws-ml-engineer-sagemaker-nanodegree/3 - Image Classification/README.md

 - Retrieve the best best hyperparameters from all your training jobs

 ## Debugging and Profiling
+**PROBLEM**:
+I am unable to run the hyperparameter tuning job, as the default limit for GPU-based instance types are set to 0 and I have no permissions to request a larger machine in support.
+Thus, I've contacted mentors but still uploaded my final submission, since I am unable to complete the README as-is on AWS, since no notebook instance types work.

+The error being generated regardless of choice of estimator notebook instance:

+ResourceLimitExceeded: An error occurred (ResourceLimitExceeded) when calling the CreateHyperParameterTuningJob operation: The account-level service limit 'ml.g4dn.xlarge for training job usage' is 0 Instances, with current utilization of 0 Instances and a request delta of 4 Instances.
+Please contact AWS support to request an increase for this limit.

 **TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker

 ### Results